-Welcome to our website for Prof. Andreou Lab at Johns Hopkins University.
-The Lab is co-directed by Prof. Andreas G. Andreou and Dr. Philippe Pouliquen.
+Welcome to the website for Prof. Andreou Lab at Johns Hopkins University.
+The Lab is co-directed by Prof. Andreas G. Andreou and Prof. Philippe Pouliquen.
 The research in our lab comprises of projects with intertwined science, engineering and technology objectives.

 From an engineering perspective, biological systems serve as working models of microsystems for sensory information processing and memory as they have been optimized over millions of years of evolution and provide key insights on algorithms, signal representation and architectures.
 By innnovative use of CMOS state of the technologies, including 3D, mixed signal circuit design techniques and by careful interpreting the organizing principles in neural systems, we are making progress engineering microsystems in the two broad areas of information acquisition/transduction, and knowledge representation/memory and learning.